huntergrean/data_r/swirl.md

 str(OBJECT) will show a summary of information about a data.frame and its columns.
 You can also use it on a function

+##Lesson 13: Simulation
+###General Notes

+Each probability distribution in R has:
+* r function for random
+* d function for density
+* p function for probability
+* q function for quantile

+###New Commands

+sample(x, size, replace = FALSE, prob = NULL) chooses a value to display from the vector x, and does this SIZE number of times.
+You can specify probabilities of outcomes with prob = c(PROBABILITY_VECTOR) that contains

+LETTERS is a predefined object in R that contains each letter of the alphabet

+rbinom(number of observations, size of trials, the probability of success)

+rnorm(number of observations, mean = x, sd = X)
+rpois()
+replcate()